sparcs-unipd/NMPC-tilting-quadrotor/README.md

 ### Model generation

-The parameters (mass, inertia, thrust and torque coefficients, physical limits) of the tilting quadrotor and its default initial condition for the simulations for are stored in [highFidelityTiltingQuadrotorData.m](/highFidelityTiltingQuadrotorData.m).
+The parameters (mass, inertia, thrust and torque coefficients, physical limits) of the tilting quadrotor and its default initial condition for the simulations are stored in [highFidelityTiltingQuadrotorData.m](/highFidelityTiltingQuadrotorData.m).
 These paremeters must be provided to [Model_Generation.m](https://github.com/sparcs-unipd/MATMPC/blob/master/Model_Generation.m) to generate the `mex` function for the NMPC.
 To do so, run
 ```matlab
 Model_Generation('highFidelityTiltingQuadrotor','highFidelityTiltingQuadrotorData');
 ```